bird-house/flyingpigeon/docs/source/processes_des.rst

     :local:
     :depth: 1

 Following is a detailed description of processes in Flyingpigeon.
-As Flyingpigeon is currently dedicated to be the Testbed for Process development, existing processes might migrate to other birds (WPS services in birdhouse) in upcoming version.
+As Flyingpigeon is currently dedicated to be the Testbed for Process development, existing processes (like published for flyingpigeon_version_v1.0_ ) might migrate to other birds (WPS services in birdhouse) in upcoming version.

 Migrated Processes:
 -------------------